The Twin Powers

 The Awareness of self

 We have lived our entire lives in our current bodies yet, biology aside, how much do we really know of ourselves?
 How aware are we about our own thoughts and motivations?
 Going by the majority, we are aware of far too little.
 Too often, we exist rather than live.
 In a very real way, we lose our connection to ourselves.
-By learning to become more aware of our rational mind and other aspects of our awareness we learn to reconnect, to make ourselves whole.
+By learning to become more aware of our rational mind and other aspects of our awareness we begin to reconnect with ourselves.
 Not only is this helpful in living more in the moment it is also a great experience.

 The one aspect of ourselves of which we are most aware is the physical body.
 This is our primary vehicle in this life.
 With it, we can interact with the physical world in phenomenal ways.
 Our physical body is not separate from the other aspects of us and reflects them through our health.
 How we see ourselves even affects our appearance.
 Yet we act as if we are unaware of how our thoughts affect our physical health.
 When we were young (speaking for myself and from what I have learned from others) we may have learned we could make ourselves sick to avoid certain experiences and then make ourselves well again afterwards.
 While we are not ill, we manifested the symptoms and the cure.
 Unfortunately, most adults forget about their ability to do this or write it off as nonsense.
 We simply are not aware of those aspects of us other than those associated with our physicality.